ohxyz/react-get-started/README.md

 # Basic setup of a React project

 This is _NOT_ a npm package intended for installation.
-So do _NOT_ install it, e.g. by `npm i react-get-started`.
+So do _NOT_ install it.

-This is a basic setup of React with Babel, Webpack.
-If you don't like `create-react-app`, it's the way you could go.
+This is a basic setup of React with Babel, Webpack, including least packages to let you get started.

 # Get started
 Go to https://github.com/ohxyz/react-get-started